Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 ```

 The Mathematical Formula That Acts as A Foundation for Nonlinear dynamic equilibrium On All Of those Modules Were:
+~ Anisotropy
+~ Entropy
 ~ Kullback-Leibler (KL) Divergence
 ~ Curvature Geometry
 ~ Nested Exponentials
 ~ Efficient KL comparatives
 ~ sigmoid

 .- Explanation About Why I Used That Mathematical Principles is How They Can Calculate Logits Or Probabilities Sensitivity, Meta Simulations Or Planner
 , and compare them directly with each Divergence formulas from the Meta Simulations and the Raw Logits.
 - Below is A Compact Explanation:

+●.
+Anisotropy:
+Anisotropy is used to calculate the smoothness of how The environment the AI Faced has Changed.

 ●.
 KL Divergence:
 KL Divergence is Used To Calculate sensitivity on How much the Logit is shifting from uniform logit.